1. The importance of using an Escrow service in Mexico

 2. Escrow service and cost

 An initial deposit is made when the purchase agreement is signed, and a final deposit is made when the title is ready to be delivered.
 All funds are deposited into the account of an escrow agent, in accordance with the provisions of an agreement signed by the parties.
 This escrow agreement dictates the timing and conditions required for each deposit made.
-Escrow agents charge a fee that typically ranges from $500-750 USD, for opening, administering, and releasing the funds according to the agreed-upon terms.
+Escrow agents charge a fee that typically ranges from $500 USD and up, for opening, administering, and releasing the funds according to the agreed-upon terms.

 3. Our recommendation